google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

         <img alt="Button with Focus State" src="images/btn-focus-state.png">
       </td>
       <td data-th="Description">
-        When you tab through elements on a page, you are moving the focus from one element to the next.
+        Entered when the user tabs through elements on a page.
 The focus state allows the user to know what element they are currently interacting with; also allows users to navigate your UI easily using a keyboard.
       </td>
     </tr>
     <tr>